indiesquidge/squidgefiles/README.md

 * Under Keys
   * Enable system-wide hotkey to whatever you like.
 Right now I'm digging `^e` since it's on home row (`caps lock` mapped to `control`)
-  * Under "Key Mappings", add the following, all of which should have an action of ignore: ⌘t, ⌘r, ⌘w
+  * Under "Key Mappings", add the following, all of which should have an action of ignore: ⌘t, ⌘r, ⌘w, ⌘k

 _**NOTE**: load and compile the "xterm-256color-italic" file for terminal use, run:_